YBL123/sei-group-project/README.md

 When the user adds a new plant to their portfolio they are able to add it's 'Nickname', 'Common-Name' (which prompts the 'Scientific Name'), 'Height in Centimeters', 'Description',  'Upload Image'.
 Finally they are able to use the auto-complete location search input to enter the plant's address to fill in the 'Location'.

+super(props) is called here before any other statement as otherwise this.props would be undefined in the constructor.
+Additionally I am binding the handleSearchChange and the handleItemClicked. assigning the initial state to this.state directly in the constructor.

 This was done using the MapBox GL API.

 ```javascript